melmelmorales/team_one/README.md

 # Restrictions, limitations, and further study
 Surveys are all colelcted in british english

-Some fields were added mid dataset and caused to exclude a large portion of data to inlcude them in specific visualizations
+Some fields were added mid dataset and caused to exclude a large portion of data to inlcude them in specific visualizations.

 # Resources
 Data: